 Soybeans with herbicide injury outgrow the symptoms, while virus-infected plants may continue to show symptoms throughout the growing season.
 Note, however, that virus symptoms may be masked in hot dry weather.

 BPMV also causes lower than expected yields, mottled seed, poor germination and delayed maturity, reduced grain quality, such as protein and oil.
 The impact of BPMV on yield depends upon the time of virus infection.
 Early infection results in the highest yield reduction.

-Like with SMV, the only one practical way to manage this virus is the selection and use of tolerant soybean varieties.
+Like with SMV, the only practical way to manage this virus is the selection and use of tolerant soybean varieties.
 Complete resistance is not yet available.
 But there are some soybean varieties with partial resistance to BPMV with acceptable yield and low seed mottling.

 It is also advisable to consider a later planting of soybean.
 Especially if BPMV was a yield-limiting factor in the previous season.
-It is important because early soybean planting coincides with high populations of overwintered bean leaf beetle.
+It is important because early soybean planting coincides with high populations of overwintered bean leaf beetles.
 So they move into soybeans to feed and lay eggs and transmit the BPMV.
 However, consider that late planting can result in an increased risk of soybean aphid activity and SMV appearance.

 BPMV vs. SMV

 It is common that more than one virus at the same time can infect soybeans.
 A synergistic reaction occurs when both BPMV and SMV infect the plant.
 Mixed infections of two or more viruses in a single plant result in more severe symptoms than single infections.
 Reduction in yield is much greater in mixed infections than either virus alone.